syncfusion-content/blazor-docs/blazor/pager/behaviour-settings.md

 ## Current page

-The Pager component provides an option to define which page to display currently in the Pager.
+The Pager component provides an option to define which page to be displayed currently in the Pager.
 This can be achieved by using the `CurrentPage` property.
 The default value of the `CurrentPage` property is "1".

 ```csharp
 @using Syncfusion.Blazor.Navigations